Item 1 – Cover Page

 Item 5 – Fees and Compensation

-Advantage and ETF Advantage SMA Wrap Fee Programs – Contractual Arrangements
+Advantage and ETF Advantage SMAs – Contractual Arrangements

-Clients who select RiverFront to manage their SMA assets within Advantage or ETF Advantage wrap fee programs will typically do so under either a “single contract” or “dual contract” arrangement.
+Clients who select RiverFront to manage their SMA assets within Advantage or ETF Advantage SMAs will typically do so under either a “single contract” or “dual contract” arrangement.

-Under a single contract arrangement, the client pays an asset-based fee to the Sponsor Firm and, out of that fee, the Sponsor Firm is responsible for paying an investment advisory fee (as described above) to RiverFront.
+Under a single contract arrangement, the client pays an asset-based fee to the Sponsor Firm; out of that fee, the Sponsor Firm is responsible for paying an investment advisory fee (as described above) to RiverFront.
 In these programs, the Sponsor Firm and RiverFront enter into a sub-advisory or other agreement under which RiverFront agrees to manage the assets.
-As part of that agreement, RiverFront and the Sponsor Firm agree on the investment advisory fees to be charged by RiverFront on the assets.
-RiverFront’s advisory fees are negotiable and will vary from program to program, but typically do not exceed 0.50% per year on assets under management.
-There are other non-asset based fees that will be charged to the client as discussed below and in Item 12 of this Brochure.
+As part of that agreement, RiverFront and the Sponsor Firm agree on the investment advisory fees to be charged by RiverFront.
+RiverFront’s advisory fees are negotiable and will vary from program to program, but typically do not exceed 0.50% per year on a client’s account assets under management, calculated on a quarterly basis as described above.
+There are other non-asset-based fees that will be charged to the client as discussed below and in Item 12 of this Brochure.

 Specific information on the investment advisory fees payable to RiverFront under a wrap fee program will be provided by the applicable Sponsor Firm.
 For information on the asset-based fees charged by the Sponsor Firm, clients should consult with the Sponsor Firm or refer to the Sponsor Firm’s Wrap Fee Program Brochure (also known as ADV Part 2A Appendix 1).

-RiverShares-Eligible ETFs are also available for purchase outside the RiverShares program.
-Because RiverFront does not earn a fee on the management of the RiverShares model itself, RiverFront earns the same fee whether a client accesses a RiverShares- Eligible ETF through a RiverShares model or an individual account.
-As is customary with all ETFs, the RiverShares-Eligible ETFs will carry other expenses as detailed in their prospectuses, including an advisory fee paid to the relevant ETF’s Advisor.
-Investors should carefully read the Eligible ETFs’ prospectuses for further information on them, their fees, and their risks.
+RiverFront ETFs are also available for purchase outside the RiverShares program.
+Because RiverFront does not earn a fee on the management of the RiverShares model itself, RiverFront earns the same fee whether a client accesses a RiverFront ETF through a RiverShares model or a brokerage account.
+As is customary with all ETFs, the RiverFront ETFs will carry other expenses as detailed in their prospectuses, including an advisory fee paid to the relevant ETF’s Advisor.
+Investors should carefully read the ETFs’ prospectuses for further information on the ETFs, their fees, and their risks.

 Additional Fees and Expenses